General Stanisław Sosabowski Memorial

-The General Stanisław Sosabowski Monument (Note: Polish: Pomnik gen. Stanisława Sosabowskiego) is a monument in Warsaw, Poland, located at the Disabled People Square, near Wojska Polskiego Avenue.
+The General Stanisław Sosabowski Memorial (Note: Polish: Pomnik gen. Stanisława Sosabowskiego) is a monument in Warsaw, Poland, located at the Disabled People Square, near Wojska Polskiego Avenue.
 It is dedicated to Stanisław Sosabowski, general and leader of the 1st Independent Parachute Brigade of the Polish Armed Forces during the Second World War.
 The monument was designed by sculptor Martin Abspoel and unveiled on 23 September 2017.

 History

 The monument dedicated to Stanisław Sosabowski, general and leader of the 1st Independent Parachute Brigade of the Polish Armed Forces during the Second World War, was proposed by the embassy of the Netherlands in Poland and the Driel-Poland Foundation.
 It was designed by sculptor Martin Abspoel and unveiled on 23 September 2017 in the Disabled People Square in Warsaw, during Paratrooper Day celebrations.
 The ceremony was attended by Michał Dworczyk, the minister of national defence, and Raphael Varga, the charge d'affaires of the embassy of the Netherlands.